-Accidents at work occur frequently: a broken arm from a fall off a ladder, a back injury from lifting heavy boxes or a repetitive motion injury such as carpal tunnel syndrome are common examples.
+At work, accidents can be pretty common: a broken arm from a fall off a ladder, a back injury from lifting heavy boxes, or carpal tunnel syndrome as a result of years of typing are all common examples.

-A workers' compensation attorney helps workers who are injured on the job recover compensation for their injuries, including medical bills and lost wages.
+In those situations, a workers' compensation attorney can help workers who are injured on the job recover compensation for their injuries, including medical bills and lost wages.
 Workers' compensation laws permit workers who are hurt on the job to receive a number of benefits, depending on the injury.
 These benefits may include:

 - Permanent total disability benefits

 - Permanent partial disability benefits

 - Medical benefits